Goodman Jewelers at 30 West Washington Street dabbled in “slenderizing” equipment back in the 1950s.

 Business: Goodman Jewelers

 Location: 30 West Washington Street

 Goods: Jewelry and more

 Years of Operation: 1949-1999

 Notable: Believe it or not, swimsuit season is just around the corner.
-Seems we all are prone to falling for the idea of instant gratification.
-Who would want to bother with exercising, when you could just have a machine do all of the work for you?
+Wouldn’t it be great to get that bikini bod without all the necessary running, lifting, and squatting?
+Who wants to bother with exercising, when you could just have a machine do all of the work?
 It appears a long-standing jeweler saw the sales potential in such a promotion and began offering devices to improve figure and appearance with little work.
 Vibrating belts actually came about in the 1920’s as a way to improve circulation.
-By the time the ad men of the Fifties got word of the device, they spun it as a low impact way of shedding the pounds.
-The fad lasted through the Sixties, eventually dying out in the Seventies, when people finally realized there just was no shortcut to exercise and healthful eating habits.
+By the time the ‘ad men’ of the Fifties got word of the device, they spun it as a low impact way of shedding the pounds.
+The fad lasted through the Sixties, eventually dying out in the Seventies, when people finally realized there is no shortcut to exercise and healthful eating habits.

 Additionally: Goodman Jewelers operated at the downtown location and all of the major shopping malls.
 The stores closed in 1999.
 Today Robert Goodman operates a jewelry business in the quaint suburban town of Zionsville.
 The location of the former flagship store now serves as The Capital Grille, the restaurant at the Conrad Hotel.